Inside Bee Hives in Winter

 Honey Bees Prepare For Cold

 Not all blooming plants produce nectar.
 The colony works together to find good nectar sources.
+Scout bees find food sources and tell their sisters.
 Honey bees communicate food location by the use of dances.
 It is a group effort with everyone playing a part.

 Honey bees are cold-blooded insects and need warm temperatures to fly well.
-When bees do not stay in the hive on cold days, they will become quickly chilled and die.
-But with proper food reserves, bee hives in winter become a snug location to spend those cold winter days.
+If bees do not stay in the hive on cold days, they become quickly chilled and die.
+But with proper food reserves, bee hives in winter become a snug location for the bees to wait for Spring.

 Do Honey Bees Die in Winter?

 When everything works well, a honey bee colony does not die during winter.
+The individual worker bees inside the colony live longer than summer bees.
 Many of the bees will survive to help the colony grow next Spring.
-The individual bees inside the colony live longer than summer bees.

-But, they will eventually die.
+But, these winter bees will eventually die.
 The queen bee begins to lay eggs for the colony in late winter.
-Providing replacement workers for the older dying members of the colony.
+The new bees provide replacement workers for the older dying members of the colony.
+It also prepares the colony for the population growth needed in Spring.

 Warm Blooded vs Cold Blooded Creatures